kamilburda/gimp-export-layers/README.md

 you to specify output directory, file format and various other settings.

-To specify file format, type the file extension in the File Format text field (with or without the leading dot).
+To specify file format, type the file extension in the File Format text field (with or without the leading period).
 Any file format is supported, with a few exceptions (more information in Known Issues).
 File formats provided by third-party plug-ins should work as well - at the very least, GIMP DDS Plugin was tested and works correctly.